- Annually up to forty-three (43) NGC Scholarships are available, each in the amount of $4,000.00.

 - 5. List of extracurricular activities, honors, recognitions received within the last three years

-- 6. Three letters of recommendation
+- 6. Two letters of recommendation

 - All application documents must be mailed by the applicant in one large envelope.
 Do not place the documents in page protectors, in any sort of permanent binder, or staple the pages.